nilportugues/react-jsonschema-form-semanticui/README.md

 ### Custom array field buttons

-The `ArrayField` component provides a UI to add, remove and reorder array items, and these buttons use [Bootstrap glyphicons](http://getbootstrap.com/components/#glyphicons).
+The `ArrayField` component provides a UI to add, remove and reorder array items, and these buttons use [SemanticUI glyphicons](http://react.semantic-ui.com/components/#glyphicons).
 If you don't use glyphicons but still want to provide your own icons or texts for these buttons, you can easily do so using CSS:

 ```css
 i.glyphicon { display: none; }